grommet/grommet-starter-new-app/README.md

 }
 ```

 AppBar is just a Box with `row` direction.
-Children are justified `between` (a space will be added in between them) so that the title is on the left and the buttons are on the right.
+Children are justified `between` (a space will be added in between them).
 We add an `elevation` to simulate the same box-shadow from the original example.

 Look at your browser again.
 You should see the AppBar with the `brand` background and some elevation.